BrightChamps Logo

 A composite number can be divided precisely in a variety of ways.
 Composite numbers are classified by how many factors a number possesses and its characteristics.
 Composite numbers are greater than 1.
 They have more than two independent factors; also, they can be divided evenly by numbers other than 1 and themselves.
 In the fields of cryptography, number theory, and factorization, composite numbers are essential.

 The first category of composite numbers is even composite numbers.
 It is possible to divide even composite numbers by 2.
-For example, 4, 6, 8,… 60, 78, etc. are some examples of even composite numbers.
+4, 6, 8, … 60, 78, etc., are some examples of even composite numbers.
 These numbers have more than two factors.
-For instance, the factors for the number 66 are 1, 2, 3, 6, 11, 22, 33, and 66.
+For instance, the factors of the number 66 are 1, 2, 3, 6, 11, 22, 33, and 66.

 Square composite numbers are perfect squares that are also composite, like 4, 9, 16.
 These are a specific type of square numbers, which are the product of multiplying a number by itself.